9 Essential Tools For Your DIY Shop

 When you have many, you also need a great way to organize and store them.
 This is one Storage Solution for Clamps published as one of our Solutions! articles.

-Then, there are all the little wood blocks to go with the clamps.
+Though not really a tool, there are all the little wood blocks to go with the clamps.
 I personally hate seeing clamp marks or vise teeth marks on finished pieces, so I have a bunch of random wood blocks around to go with the clamps and vise.

-5th – Welder
+5th – A Welder

 6th – Grinders

-7th – Metal Work Files
+7th – Metalworking Files

 We like the hand files, of course, but sometimes power tools are the right trick.
 So, as mentioned above, some files like the Rotary Rasp, provide a function that only comes with power.
 (Functionally, some can be done with a bit in a drill, but something higher speed, like a die grinder, is very desirable).